kha-cloud/kha_cli/tasks/ai/dev_tasks/api-create-a-new-api-route-function.md

 ### TITLE
 AdminUI - Create a new api route endpoint
 ### DESCRIPTION
-Create a new api route (endpoint), the route is a simple JSON object in JSONC format
+Create a new api route function (endpoint), the route is a simple JSON object in JSONC format
 ### REQUIREMENTS
 method: string, // (REQUIRED) The method for the route (GET, POST, PUT, DELETE)
 route: string, // (REQUIRED) The route for the api endpoint (SnakeCase) [Based on ExpressJS]